google-deepmind/c3_neural_compression/README.md

 benchmark, we match the RD performance of the Video Compression Transformer (Mentzer et al.), a well-established neural video codec, with less than 5k MACs/pixel for decoding.

+This code can be used to train and evaluate the C3 model in the paper, that can be used to reproduce the empirical results of the paper, including the psnr/per-frame-mse values
+(logged as `psnr_quantized` / `per_frame_distortion_quantized`) and the
+corresponding bpp values (logged as `bpp_total`) for each image / video patch.
+We have tested this code on a single NVIDIA P100 and V100 GPU, with Python 3.10.
+Around 20M / 300M / 25G of hard disk space is required to download the
+Kodak / CLIC2020 / UVG datasets respectively.

 C3 builds on top of [COOL-CHIC](https://arxiv.org/abs/2212.05458) with official [PyTorch implementation](https://github.com/Orange-OpenSource/Cool-Chic).